Dump-and-Bake Meatball Casserole – Easy Cheesy Weeknight Dinner Recipe

 ingredients for meatball casserole in separate bowls

-• Italian seasoning: herb flavoring
+• Italian seasoning: dried herb blend for depth

 • black pepper: adds mild heat

-• fresh parsley: garnish
+• fresh parsley: chopped for a fresh finish

 Kitchen Equipment